-7 Animated Movies Like Soul You Must See
+Soul: 7 Similar Animated Movies You Must Watch Next

 Pixar’s ‘Soul,’ directed by Pete Docter, refreshingly narrates the story of a deprived musician Joe (Jamie Foxx), who, before stepping on his potential path towards stardom, gets into a life-changing accident and ends up in the Great Beyond.
 During his quest to revive his body, he enters the Great Before, where souls hone their personalities, after which they are sent out into the real world.

-The emotional depth that the movie showcases is not uncommon considering other Pixar movies.
+The emotional depth that the movie showcases is not uncommon, considering other Pixar movies.
 It dives deep into questions of personal identity and purpose while keeping it humorously edgy.
-If you liked the film, we have curated a list of some other options that have similar lessons on life and existence.
-You can watch some of these movies like ‘Soul’ on Netflix, Hulu, or Amazon Prime.
+If you liked the film, we have curated some other options with similar lessons on life and existence.

 7. Up (2009)